bbrundert/jw-workshop/README.md

 5. From the vertical nav bar on the left edge of the screen, click 'Add Credentials'
 6. Select 'Username with password' from the 'Kind' dropdown menu at the top of the screen.
 7. Leave 'Scope' set to Global
-8. In the Username field, enter your dockerhub user name.
+8. In the Username field, enter your dockerhub user name (not email!!).
 In Password, enter your dockerhub password. **For ID and description, you must use 'dockerhub'**
 9. Click 'OK'
 10. Click 'Add Credentials' from the vertical navigation bar again.
 11. Use 'Username with password' from the 'Kind' dropdown menu.
 Use 'Global' as the scope.